caldwell-matthew/lightintheironcage/content/posts/the-ensemble/liar-fool-messiah.md

 For me there was too much evidence that Christianity was true for me to declare that it was outright false, but there was also much I could also try and point to as proof it was (at least for me specifically).
 This is why at this time I viewed myself as an agnostic, not an atheist.
 This however, was a grave error.

 To say "I don't know", is to make a choice just as certain as saying "I don't believe" or "I do believe."
-As Rush declared in "Freewill",
+As the legendary rock band Rush declared in "Freewill", indecision is ultimately still a choice.
 >
 <!-- Spotify -->
 <iframe